 So, how do you wash your swimwear and what do you do to take the best care possible of all of it?
 Start by checking for stains.
 Use Roux Maison Stain Remover and rub it in to any stains like deodorant or sunscreen spots.
 You can then let your suit sit until you are ready to wash.

 We always recommend that you wash by hand and don’t machine wash.
 Some of you may have really fabulous new washing machines that have the most delicate hand wash cycles on them.
 If so and if you feel you must machine wash, make sure you do use the most delicate cycle and cold water and also place each suit in a separate lingerie bag to keep anything else from snagging each suit.
 About a quarter of a 1 ounce bottle is plenty of detergent to use for several suits in the machine or by hand.
 Just eyeball how much detergent to pour.

-To hand wash: Submerge your suit in the sink in cool to warm water and add just a few drops of Roux Maison Swimwear Detergent per suit and swish it around with your hands.
+To hand wash: This is always our preferred method to wash swimwear.
+Submerge your suit in the sink in cool to warm water and add just a few drops of Roux Maison Swimwear Detergent per suit and swish it around with your hands.
 A few drops are all you need because our detergents are all 6x concentrated.
 It doesn’t seem like much but it really is enough.
 One bottle should last you at least an entire week at the beach.
 Let your suits soak for at least 30 minutes or so if you can.
 Rinse thoroughly with cool water and be careful to avoid wringing or pulling so you don’t cause stretching.
+Lay flat to dry.

 Never, ever place your swimwear in the dryer no matter how you wash it and always lay flat to dry.
 Don’t wring out your suits whether you hand or machine wash them.
 This causes stretching and can leave swimwear really pulled and misshapen.